JUnit: JUnit Extension Model

 JUnit follows the paradigm of preferring extension points over features.
 The JUnit team decided not to put all features within the JUnit core, and instead decided to give an extensible way for developers to address their concerns.

 In JUnit 4, there are two extension mechanisms: the Runner API and Rule API.
 There were some disadvantages to both the Runner API and the Rule API.

 A major limitation of the Runner API is that developers must implement the entire test lifecycle, even if only a specific phase is required.
 This is too complicated and heavyweight for most use cases.
 Another major limitation is that only one runner class can be used per test case, which makes runners non-composable.
 For example, Mockito and Parameterized runners cannot be used together within the same test class.

 A major limitation of the Rule API is that it cannot control the entire test lifecycle and is therefore unsuitable for certain use cases.
 Rules are only suitable for operations that need to run before or after test execution.
 Another limitation is that class-level and method-level rules must be defined separately.

-In JUnit 5, the extension API is found within the JUnit Jupiter Engine.
+In JUnit 5 and later, the extension API is found within the JUnit Jupiter Engine.
 The JUnit Team wants to allow the developer to hook to separate stages of a test life cycle by providing a single unified extension API.
 Upon reaching a certain life cycle phase, the Jupiter Engine will invoke all registered extensions for that phase.
 The developer can hook into five major extension points: